s9y/s9y.github.io/docs/users/getting-started/upgrading.md

 #### Locking the blog during the upgrade

-Create this .htacess file in your server webroot:
+Create this .htacess file in your server webroot (or edit the existing one):

     AuthType Basic
     AuthName "Authorisation: Serendipity Upgrade IN PROGRESS"
     AuthUserFile /absolute/path/to/your/s9y/.htpasswd
     require valid-user
+    # BEGIN s9y
+    #
+    # END s9y

+Note the BE3GIN/END s9y section - if you use a fresh .htaccess file, this marker needs to exist.
+If this already exists in your file, you do not add it a second time.

 Then create a file .htpasswd using a simple 'username:md5password' combination.
 Look at [http://www.htaccesstools.com/htpasswd-generator/](http://www.htaccesstools.com/htpasswd-generator/) for an online generator for .htpasswd files.